cbdso/aws-serverless-security-workshop/docs/02-add-secrets-manager/README.md

 	- Enable  `Automatic Rotation`
 	- Select `30 Days` as the rotation interval.
 	- Choose **Create a rotation function**
-	- Give the lambda function a name, e.g. `aurora-rotation`
+	- Give the lambda function a unique name prefixed with your USERNAME, e.g. `USERNAME-aurora-rotation`
 	- Select **No (Do not use separate credentials)**  for the purpose of this workshop.
 In practice, the credentials used to grant access to the database shouldn't have permissions to change its own password.
 	![Rotation](images/04-rotation.png)   **PW Notes: Update image**
 1. Then, click *Next* and, if you want, review the example code.
 During the next sections we will modify our code to use Secrets Manager and this code will be used as an example.